rsunderscore/learning/Py_Mach_lrn_notes.md

 - d = number of features to consider at  each split = good starting point is sqrt(m) where m is the number of features in the training dataset
 -

+##K-neaest neighbors
+lazy learning - memorizes the training data rather than learning a discriminant function - very susceptible to overfitting
+- parametrics models = estimate parameters from training data, can discard training data e.g. peceptron, logistic regression, SVM
+- non-parametric models = number of parameters grows with training data, training data retained e.g. decision tree, kernel SVM
+  -  instance based learning - subset of non-parametric - memorize training data (lazy)
+-  for each new datapoint assign the new class by finding the k nearest points and the majority class is chosen for the new point
+-  immediately adapts as new data is collected
+-  right choice for _k_ is crucial for bias variance trade-off
+-

 ## other ensemble methods (Ch 7)
 - bagging -